-{\bf Role of probabilistic transition in \PT\ games and \POMDP s.} We have already shown that for \PC\ games and \OT\ games, randomness in transition can be obtained for free.
-We complete the picture by showing that for \PT\ (complete-observation turn-based) games randomness in transition cannot be obtained for free.
-It follows from the result of Martin~\cite{Mar98} that for all \PT\ deterministic games and all objectives, the values are either~1 or~0; however, \MDP s with reachability objectives can have values in the interval $[0,1]$ (not value~0 and~1 only).
-Thus the result follows for \PT\ games.
-It also follows that ``randomness in transitions" can be replaced by ``randomness in strategies" is not true: in \PT\ deterministic games even with randomized strategies the values are either~1 or~0~\cite{Mar98}; whereas \MDP s can have values in the interval $[0,1]$.
-For \POMDP s, we show in Theorem~\ref{thrm:pomdp} that pure strategies are sufficient, and it follows that for \POMDP s with deterministic transition function the values are~0 or~1, and since \MDP s with reachability objectives can have values other than~0 and~1 it follows that randomness in transition cannot be obtained for free for \POMDP s.
-The probabilistic transition also plays an important role in the complexity of solving games in case of \PT\ games: for example, \PT\ deterministic games with reachability objectives can be solved in linear time, but for probabilistic transition the problem lies in NP $\cap$ coNP and no polynomial time algorithm is known.
-In contrast, for \PC\ games we present a polynomial time reduction from probabilistic transition to deterministic transition.
-Table~\ref{tab:transitions} summarizes our results characterizing the classes of games where randomness in transition can be obtained for free.
+\begin{remark}[Role of probabilistic transition in \PT\ games and \POMDP s] It follows from the result of Martin~\cite{Mar98} that for all \PT\ deterministic games and all objectives, the values are either~1 or~0; however, even \MDP s with reachability objectives can have values in the interval $[0,1]$ (not value~0 and~1 only).
+It follows that ``randomness in the transition function" cannot be replaced by ``randomness in the strategies" in \PT\ deterministic games.
+For \POMDP s, we show in Theorem~\ref{thrm:pomdp} that pure strategies are sufficient, and it follows that for \POMDP s with deterministic transition function the values are~0 or~1, and since \MDP s with reachability objectives can have values other than~0 and~1 it follows that randomness in the transition function cannot be obtained for free for \POMDP s.
+The probabilistic transitions also play an important role in the complexity of solving games in case of \PT\ games: for example, \PT\ deterministic games with reachability objectives can be solved in linear time, but with probabilistic transition function the problem is in NP~$\cap$~coNP and no polynomial-time algorithm is known.
+In contrast, for \PC\ games we present a polynomial-time reduction from probabilistic to deterministic transition function.
+Table~\ref{tab:transitions} summarizes our results characterizing the classes of games where randomness in the transition function can be obtained for free. \end{remark}